opendatateam/udata/docs/extending.md

 Entrypoints are modules or classes loaded by udata to extends its features.

+An entrypoint is loaded as soon as the package declaring it is installed in the same environment as udata.
+There is nothing to enable in the configuration.

 ### I18N (`udata.i18n`)

 Plugins can expose a translation directory with the `udata.i18n` entrypoint.
+The module it points at is used as the translation directory, and the entrypoint name as the domain — see [adding-translations](adding-translations.md) to set them up.

 ### Harvesters (`udata.harvesters`)